 Funding Cycles & Deadlines

-Letter of Intent (LOI) deadlines are the first Friday in January and first Friday of July in the current year.
+Letter of Intent (LOI) deadlines are the last Friday in January and last Friday of July in the current year.
 Specific deadline dates will be available on our website annually.

-After reviewing an organization’s Letter of Intent, The HCFO will inform the applicant if it is invited to submit a proposal by the second Friday in February and the second Friday in August of the current year respectively.
-The deadlines for submission of proposals are the third Friday of April and the third Friday of October of the current year respectively.
+After reviewing an organization’s Letter of Intent, The HCFO will inform the applicant if they are invited to submit a proposal by the first Friday in March and the first Friday in September of the current year respectively.
+The deadlines for submission of proposals are the second Friday of April and the second Friday of October of the current year respectively.
 Specific dates will be available on our website annually.